OrinariLabs/Orinari_App/docs/user-guide/making-payments.md

 ### 2. Make a Request

-Tell NEPHARA what you need:
+Tell ORINARI what you need:

 ```
 "Get me weather data for San Francisco"